Particl-Community/academy/intro/intro_general_target_audiences.rst

 A lot to grasp, isn’t it?
 Consider Particl is as diverse as humankind and is open to everybody.
 Focus on selected portions that serve your needs and help you to overcome your challenges.
 You will get rewarded and feel empowered like never before.
 Particl can be your mantra and mindset.

+.. admonition:: Action

 	Do you know other curious minds?
 Please invite others and discuss the status quo of commerce, monopolies, equal chances, and eventually freedom towards a worth living future for our children and us.

 ----